 On April 16, 2013, Jaguar runner Jaiden Brandt earns All-Region honors by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
 Ward’s commitment to the program helped lead Dustin Ross to the NCAA Division II Outdoor Track & Field Championships in Pueblo, Colo., on May 23.

-A 2001 graduate of Murray State University with a B.S. in Exercise Science, Ward served as a volunteer assistant coach with the GRU cross country program in 2003.
+A 2001 graduate of Murray State University with a B.S. in Exercise Science, Ward served as a volunteer assistant coach with the Jaguar cross country program in 2003.
 He assisted the Murray State cross country program in a similar role in 2001.
 He is a USA Track and Field Level II certified coach.
 Ward earned his master’s degree in Health & Physical Education from Augusta State in 2005.

 Ward is a former president of the local running club Augusta Striders and as an at-large member of the Augusta Sports Council Events and Planning Committee, he was involved in the design of the course for the Augusta Chronicle Half-Marathon that was first staged in October, 2008.